PDF Password Protection API - Complete Security Guide

 var apiInstance = new ViewApi(configuration);

-// Define rendering options with security settings
+// Define comprehensive security settings

 var viewOptions = new ViewOptions